jsunn-y/CARE/README.md

 |  | Hard | `hard_reaction_train.csv` | `hard_reaction_test.csv` |  `protein2EC.csv` `text2EC.csv`|

 Alteratively, the steps used to generate the datasets and splits for this work can be reproduced using the jupyter notebooks in `generate_dataset_splits` with an overview [here](generate_datasets_splits).

+## Trained models and representations
+We provide the pretrained or retrained models for CREEP, CLEAN, ProteInfer, ClIP-Zyme and drfp encodings in the `models` folder.
+Each tool has an associated folder and that is the model (and or code) used in our benchmarking paper and the defaults that are used by the CARE package.
+We expect the `models` folder to be located within the `data` folder.

 ## Performance Evaluation
 After training, performance metrics for benchmarking can be obtained using `performance_evaluation.ipynb`.
 Required format for analysis of each model on each split is a .csv file where each row is an entry in the test set, and each entry is associated with a ranking of EC numbers ranked from best to worst ([example](link)).